Jen Ciesielski Exploring the Towns in Alsace France

 During my Ph.D., I began watching travel documentaries, particularly stories about climbing Everest.
 I think this is when I knew I had to start traveling.
 I guess my postponement was a question of money.
 Traveling seemed so expensive and out of reach.

 After my Ph.D., a job in Switzerland popped up.
 I applied and somehow I got the job.
 I have to admit, I was scared.
 I had never left the United States, much less lived in another country.
-Let’s just say that all the things you should consider before moving abroad did not even enter my mind.
+Let’s just say that all the things you should think about before moving abroad did not even enter my mind.

 I, actually, showed up at the Swiss Embassy, without an appointment, and asked, “Can I have my visa please?”